cornelltech/snack/README.md

     $ pip install snack

-You may need to edit `setup.py` and change `GCC_VERSION` to point to the correct version, if you are not using `/usr/local/bin/gcc-5`.
+You may need to edit `setup.py` and change `GCC_VERSION` to point to the correct version if you are not using `/usr/local/bin/gcc-5`.